Pickenia: Description

 The maximum recorded shell length is 1.48 mm.
 The shell is a pale orange-brown colour, with a yellow-brown aperture.
 The protoconch is usually dark purple-brown.

-The holotype is held by Amgueddfa Cymru – National Museum Wales.
+The holotype is held by Amgueddfa Cymru – Museum Wales.

 Distribution

 The species has only been found on Signy Island in the South Orkney Islands.
 The holotype was collected by G. Picken in 1977.

 Habitat

 The species' holotypes and paratypes were collected from rocky bottom on algae off the coast of Signy Island.
 The minimum recorded depth is 4 m.
 Maximum recorded depth is 10 m.